OTHER KEY PROJECTS UNDER IMPLEMENTATION:

 On-site Precipitated Calcium Carbonate (PCC) plant

 Following the switching over to alkaline sizing in the Stock preparation, the paper machines started using Precipitated Calcium Carbonate (PCC) as the wet end filler.
 In view of the huge requirement of PCC, the Company has proposed to install an on-site PCC plant of 60,000 tpa capacity on Built, Own and Operate (BOO) basis in the Mill premises.
 The plant will be established by OMYA International AG, Switzerland at a capital outlay of Rs.30 crore.
-The Environmental clearance for the project is awaited and the project is targeted for commissioning within 9 months after receipt of Environmental clearance.
+The Environmental clearance for the project is received .
+The project is scheduled to go on stream from March 2014.

 On-site Wet Ground Calcium Carbonate (WGCC) plant